fivebillionmph/m223a-class-project/README.md

 ## Getting Started

 These instructions will help you get the application up and running on your local machine.
+Current implementation is OS-specific to Windows, due to certain dependencies.

 ### Prerequisites